cfpb/design-manual/ui-toolkit/notifications.md

 <div class="content-67 content-first">
 ###Above Content

-<p>By default, alert, validation, and error messages should be displayed at the top of a page or form, spanning the full width of the page or section.<p>
+<p>By default, alert, validation, and error messages should be displayed at the top of a page or form, spanning the full width of the page or section.</p>

 ###Covering Content